oracle-devrel/langchain-oci-genai/README.md

 ### Get Compartment OCID

-Under Identity > Compartments, note your compartment OCID; we will need this OCID later.
+Under Identity > Compartments, note your compartment OCID; we will need this OCID later:

 ![][17]